TylerTemp/SaintsField/README.md

 Known issue:
 1. In IMGUI, a custom drawer won't work because `PropertyDrawer` is not allowed to create an `Editor` class, thus it'll list all fields in the object.
 If the field itself has a custom `PropertyDrawer`, the drawer WILL be used.
 2. In IMGUI, the `Foldout` will NOT be placed at the left space like a Unity's default foldout component, because Unity limited the `PropertyDrawer` to be drawn inside the rect Unity gives.
-Tryng outside of the rect will make the target non-interactable.
+Trying outside of the rect will make the target non-interactable.
     But in early Unity (like 2019.1), Unity will force `Foldout` to be out of rect on top leve, but not on array/list level... so you may see different outcomes on different Unity version.

 *   AllowMultiple: No